 Carl Koller

-In September 1884, Koller showed that topical cocaine could produce complete, painless insensibility of the cornea and conjunctiva, allowing ophthalmic procedures to be performed without narcosis.
-His demonstrations—first communicated at Heidelberg and then in Vienna—rapidly changed operative practice and established cocaine as the first practical local anaesthetic for clinical use.
-The success of topical cocaine immediately encouraged broader injection-based regional techniques, helping to catalyse subsequent developments in nerve blockade and the early neuraxial cocaine experiments that followed in the mid-1880s.
+In September 1884, Koller demonstrated that topical cocaine could produce complete, painless insensibility of the cornea and conjunctiva, allowing ophthalmic procedures to be performed without narcosis.
+His demonstrations rapidly changed operative practice and established cocaine as the first practical local anaesthetic for clinical use.
+The success of topical cocaine immediately encouraged broader injection-based regional techniques, helping to catalyse subsequent developments in nerve blockade.

 Biographical Timeline